Last Updated on September 7, 2022

 Another biggest change among the feature updates is the optimization of screen refresh time.
 The time period has been optimized from every five minutes to every ten minutes.
 By delaying the auto-refresh screen time, you can save more device data costs and stabilize your device’s daily operations.
 Most importantly, you can get complete real-time monitoring data, including screenshot, front camera view, and rear camera view whenever you refresh your devices.

-For business with unattended Android remote access and control scenarios, the latest updates in AirDroid Business allows users to monitor real-time performance of every device while detecting underlying issues in advance through setting up customized alerts.
-By shortening IT response time, this could actually be the paramount factor that put you ahead of your competitors.
+For a business with unattended Android remote access and control scenarios, the latest updates in AirDroid Business allows users to monitor the real-time performance of every device while detecting underlying issues in advance through setting up customized alerts.
+By shortening IT response time, could actually be the paramount factor that put you ahead of your competitors.

 With all the latest updates in Android remote device management and monitoring, AirDroid Business, the all-in-one Android MDM software now offers SMBs and enterprises a faster and simpler way to remotely manage numerous attended and unattended Android devices.